keldenl/MBPersonality-Matcher/README.md

 # MBPersonality-Matcher
-Takes in names as an input and outputs people you're compatible with.
+Takes in names as an input and outputs people you're compatible with based on the Myers-Briggs Personality test.